99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CloudWatch metrics: lambda metrics are displayed there, error counts, invocations, success rates...
 X-Ray: Can use in lambda if correct IAM role and enable "Active Tracing", it will run the xray daemon for you

 Edge Functions: code attached to CloudFront execution, logic at the edge locations, runs close to users to minimize latency.
-Deployed globally, serverless
+Deployed globally, serverless!!
 used for: website security, SEO, intelligent Route, real-time image transformation, user authentication, user prioritizing, user tracking and analytics...
 - CloudFront Functions: JS functions for high scale, latency-sensitive CDN customization. used to customize the viewer response / requests (before CloudFront forwards the request to the origin / after it gets the response and returns it to the client).
 Ex for header manipulation, URL redirects...
-- Lambda@Edge: Used to change CloudFront request / responses to both Origin and Viewer requests. higher package dimensions but slower. do what CloudFront functions do but with file system access, handles heavier data so it can use the body of the HTTP request, longer execution, both for viewer and origin.
+- Lambda@Edge: Used to change CloudFront request / responses to both Origin and Viewer requests. higher package dimensions but slower. do what CloudFront functions
+  do but with file system access, handles heavier data so it can use the body of the HTTP request, longer execution, both for viewer and origin.
   IT CAN AUTHENTICATE / AUTHORIZE Users for PREMIUM pay-wall content.
+  IT CAN REDIRECT BASED ON CloudFront VIEWER COUNTRY.

 Lambda are launched in a VPC outside of yours, in a VPC managed by AWS so it can't access your VPC resources.
 But you can deploy it in your own VPC using AWSLambdaVPCAccessExecutionRole